 Cache

-Cache helps you reduce costs incurred by your cloud storage provider when reading or writing data to/from object storage.
+Cache helps you reduce costs incurred by your cloud storage provider when writing your data to the object storage repository or reading your data from the object storage repository.

-For example, when you use Veeam Explorers to open backups located in object storage, Veeam Backup for Microsoft 365 uses cache from which it retrieves the structure of the backed-up objects of your organizations.
-Such a structure is then loaded into the inventory pane of each of the Veeam Explorers so that you can navigate through it without actually downloading any data from object storage.
+For example, when you use Veeam Explorers to open backups located in the object storage repository, Veeam Backup for Microsoft 365 uses cache from which it retrieves the structure of the backed-up objects of your organizations.
+Such a structure is then loaded into the inventory pane of each of the Veeam Explorers so that you can navigate through it without actually downloading any data from the object storage repository.

 Consider the following about cache: